cassiomolin/http-patch-spring/README.md

 }
 ```

-Having said that, the method controller implementation for JSON Patch could be like:
+Having said that, the method controller method implementation for JSON Patch could be like:

 ```java
 @PatchMapping(path = "/{id}", consumes = "application/json-patch+json")